Last updated and effective from 16 March 2021

 Special category data

-KWS does not process any special categories of personal data (as defined in GDPR) about Users; for example, information about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, health, genetic or biometric data, and criminal convictions or offences.
+KWS does not process any special categories of personal data (as defined in the GDPRs) about Users; for example, information about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, health, genetic or biometric data, and criminal convictions or offences.

 Change of purpose